ayushete02/anon-reader/BACKEND_API_README.md

-# Anon Reader - Backend API Documentation
+# Comics.ai - Backend API Documentation

 ## Overview
-This document outlines the required backend API endpoints and data structures for the Anon Reader application.
+This document outlines the required backend API endpoints and data structures for the Comics.ai application.
 The frontend is built with Next.js 15 using TypeScript and implements a comic/story reading platform with personalized recommendations, user authentication, and story creation tools.

 ## Technology Stack
 - **Authentication**: Google OAuth 2.0 via NextAuth.js